davidagustin/firebase-practice/README.md

 ```bash
 npm run seed:data
 ```
-This adds 10 restaurants with 30 reviews to your database.
+This adds sample restaurants with reviews to your database.

 ### 4. Start Development
 ```bash